matomo-org/plugin-LoginHttpAuth/README.md

 ## Description

 This plugin extends the standard Piwik authentication to use Basic HTTP Authentication.

-## Installation
+It lets you login to Piwik using the HTTP Auth mechanism.

+How do I setup HTTP Auth using Piwik?

 * Login your Piwik as Super User.
-Click Settings.
-Click Marketplace.
+Click Settings, then click Marketplace.
 * Install the LoginHttpAuth plugin, then click Activate.
 * Click Settings, then click Users.
-    * Create a user in Piwik for each user that should have access to Piwik.
+    * Check that there is a user in Piwik for each person that should have access to Piwik.
 * Enable HTTP Auth on the Piwik on your web server.

     For example, if you are using Apache webserver: